 In 2013, Granderson was hit on the hand by pitches twice and he spent most of the season on the DL.
 He played in just 61 games with the Yankees in 2013.
-He became a free agent after the season ended and he signed a four-year, $60 million contract with the Mets in December, 2013.
+He became a free agent after the season ended and he signed a four-year, $60 million contract with the New York Mets in December, 2013.
 He finished the 2014 season with 128 hits, 27 doubles, 20 home runs, 66 RBIs, and a .227 batting average in 155 games.

 Granderson had a strong 2015 season, leading the Mets in games played, runs scored, hits, stolen bases, and walks.
 He finished the season with 150 hits, 33 doubles, 26 home runs, 11 stolen bases, 70 RBIs, 151 strikeouts to 91 walks, and a .259 batting average in 157 games.
 As the Mets' right fielder, he made 279 putouts and 5 errors in 149 games.
 He had a good postseason, batting .283 with 15 hits, including 2 doubles and 3 home runs, 4 stolen bases, and 12 RBIs in 53 at-bats in 14 games.

 In 2016, Granderson batted .237 with 129 hits, 24 doubles, 30 home runs, and 59 RBIs in 150 games. in the postseason, he had no hits in 4 at-bats in 1 game.
 Defensively, as a right fielder during the regular season, he made 206 putouts and no errors in 110 games.
 He also played 36 games in center field and 7 games in left field.